kolaente/nixpkgs/pkgs/servers/web-apps/discourse/how_to_update.md

 2. Run `./update.py print-diffs` and update the nginx settings and backend settings accordingly.
 If you don't know how to, ask for help - do not skip this step!
+   The nginx config for this module is located in nixos/modules/services/web-apps/discourse.nix
 3. Run `./update.py update`.
 4. Run `nix build -L -f ../../../../ discourse.tests` to make sure the update works.
 Also test manually, if possible.